AakashT002/vrs_client/README.md

-# LP02 - Team M : VRS Client
+# LP02 - Team M : VRS : Requestor Client

 This is a react/redux app that will be used by wholesalers largely to interact with the VRS system for their drug verification.